dimang12/Angular13Tracking-System/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### OpenAI proxy function

+A Firebase Cloud Function is provided at `backend/functions/index.js` named `improveWithOpenAI` that proxies requests to the OpenAI Chat Completions API.
+It requires:

+- Firebase Functions config: `firebase functions:config:set openai.key="YOUR_OPENAI_KEY"`
+- Deployed function: `firebase deploy --only functions:improveWithOpenAI`

+Client usage: call the callable endpoint from the client (an example service is `src/app/services/openai-proxy.service.ts`).
+The function requires the user to be authenticated.

+Security: never store the OpenAI key in source control; use `functions.config()` or Secret Manager.